Belgian apologies to the Congo: 2020

 After the George Floyd protests in May 2020, the debate on racism and discrimination was reignited in Belgium, and the question of possible apologies to the Congo resurfaced.
 Again several statues of Leopold II were vandalised, and the Statue of Leopold II of Belgium, Ekeren was damaged so severely that it was removed.
 In June 2020, this renewed attention led Chamber President Patrick Dewael to suggest the creation of a "reconciliation commission" in the Chamber of Representatives, which would inquire on how to best deal with the colonial past, and potential apologies to the Congo.
-Simultaneously, party leaders such as Joachim Coens (CD&V) and Conner Rousseau (sp.a) spoke in favour of apologies, with Coens expressly referring to King Philip and the federal government for this task.
+Simultaneously, party leaders such as Joachim Coens (CD&V) and Conner Rousseau (sp.a) spoke in favour of apologies, with Coens expressly referring to King Philippe of Belgium and the federal government for this task.

 2024

 In December 2024, the Brussels Court of Appeal found Belgium responsible for crimes against humanity due to its treatment of Métis (mixed-race) children, ordering compensation for five Métis women who had sued the state.
+In May 2026, the Court of Cassation upheld the decision, making the verdict final.

 Accomplished initiatives

 Apologies to Lumumba family

 Patrice Lumumba in Brussels in 1960.

-In the early 2000s, a Belgian parliamentary commission conducted an investigation into the precise circumstances of the 1961 assassination of Patrice Lumumba, the first prime minister of the First Congolese Republic, and to assess whether any Belgian politicians were involved.
+In the early 2000s, a Belgian parliamentary commission conducted an investigation into the precise circumstances of the 1961 assassination of Patrice Lumumba, the first prime minister of the Republic of the Congo, and to assess whether any Belgian politicians were involved.
 On 16 November 2001, the commission published its report.
 Amongst other things, the report concluded that, although there was no evidence of the direct involvement of the Belgian government, it did carry a "moral responsibility" for the circumstances surrounding the assassination of Lumumba.
 Commission president Geert Versnick urged the government to express apologies to the relatives of Lumumba, and the parties Agalev and Ecolo also urged compensations for the benefit of the Congolese population.
 In 2002, prime minister Guy Verhofstadt (VLD) apologised on behalf of Belgium for the Belgian involvement in the 1961 murder of Patrice Lumumba.
 Minister of Foreign Affairs Louis Michel (MR) read a statement in the Chamber of Representatives on 5 February 2002, in which he apologised on behalf of the Belgian government to the Lumumba, Mpolo, and Okito families, and the Congolese population.
 Although Michel did not speak of "moral responsibility", he added that some members of the government and other Belgians were clearly responsible for the events that eventually led to the death of Lumumba.